Tacoma Water Quality at a Glance

 Why are water rates increasing in Tacoma?

-The Tacoma Public Utilities Board approved rate increases for 2025-2026 to address several factors:
+The Tacoma Public Utilities Board approved rate increases of approximately 6% annually for 2025–2026 to address several factors:

-Major customer loss: Closure of WestRock paper mill in 2024 eliminated the utility’s largest commercial water customer, requiring rate adjustments to maintain system operations
+• Major customer loss: Closure of the WestRock paper mill in 2024 eliminated the utility’s largest commercial water customer, which previously drew up to 35 million gallons per day.
+This required significant operational and financial adjustments

 How does Tacoma protect its water source?

-Tacoma protects the Green River Watershed through comprehensive management strategies:
+Tacoma protects the Green River Watershed through comprehensive, multi-layered management:

-Habitat Conservation Plan: 50-year federal plan protecting 32 fish and wildlife species while maintaining water quality through forest management and environmental monitoring
+Habitat Conservation Plan: A long-term federal plan protecting fish and wildlife species while maintaining source water quality through sustainable forest management and environmental monitoring

 Contaminants of Concern